Late applications for summer 2018 may be considered. Please contact Kate Dawson

-: Students engage in a unique opportunity to study NBB in Paris; the faculty and students on the program will connect the rich history of French neurology with contemporary neuroscience research.
+Students engage in a unique opportunity to study NBB in Paris; the faculty and students on the program will connect the rich history of French neurology with contemporary neuroscience research.
 Students will couple in-class discussions with a variety of extracurricular outings to locations that illustrate France's role in early Neurology (e.g. Hôpital de la Salpêtrière) and its current research interests.
 In addition, students will have access to the food, culture and art of Paris, including visits to Versailles and Giverny and museum passes for the Parisian museums as a part of the program.

 **Note: This offering of NBB402 is equivalent to NBB401 (core course), or it can be used as an elective (“W’) by NBB majors.
 It has been approved as a BIOL elective for BIOL Majors.
 It does fulfill the College GER writing requirement.

-: A full description of the program costs and billing procedures is described in the budget sheet
+A full description of the program costs and billing procedures is described in the budget sheet

-: Emory undergraduate students who qualify are considered by the Office of Financial Aid for a summer aid award after registration in summer study abroad classes.
+Emory undergraduate students who qualify are considered by the Office of Financial Aid for a summer aid award after registration in summer study abroad classes.
 The amount of the award depends on the number of credits and current financial aid package.
 Students currently receiving financial aid from Emory are typically eligible.
 Contact the Office of Financial Aid for information about specific awards.
 Emory Scholars are informed separately about the procedures for Scholars Summer Study Abroad awards.
 Emory University Employee Courtesy Scholarships may be applied to the academic fee portion of the summer study abroad program's cost.
 For more information, please see Summer Study Abroad Scholarships.

-Orientation: Each summer study abroad program will have a mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants.
+Each summer study abroad program will have at least one mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants.
 The Program Director will contact program participants with details.
-Emory College Study Abroad will also offer a general pre-departure orientation in mid-April.
+Emory College Study Abroad will also offer a mandatory general pre-departure orientation in mid-April.

 Summer Study Abroad Refund Policy